tsaimogono/TSAMO500.BCL.2024.B1.TSAI.MOGONODJS02/README.md

  - Displays the division result in a result element.
  - Includes console logging for debugging purposes.

- ## Instructions
- - Save the code in a JavaScript file.
- - Include the JavaScript file in your HTML document.
- - Ensure your form has the data attribute `data-form` and the result element has the attribute `data-result`.

- ## API Reference
- ### Event Listener
- `form.addEventListener("submit", (event) => {...}` - Adds an event listener to the form for the submit event.

  ### Object Destructuring
  `const { dividend, divider } = Object.fromEntries(entries);` - Converts form data to an object and destructures dividend and divider variables.